Hindu symbols overview

-This tree is one of the most worshipped trees in India and can be found in front of many temples.
+This tree is one of India’s most worshipped trees and can be found in front of many temples.
 The Banyan tree can grow and survive through many centuries without drying up.

-It represents Hinduism in the sense that it has many roots, branches out in different directions, spreads shade far and wide but only stems from a single trunk.
+It represents Hinduism because it has many roots, branches out in different directions, and spreads shade far and wide but only stems from a single trunk.

 The Trishula is a Sanskrit term that translates to “three spears” and refers to a trident spear that is the emblem of Lord Shiva.
 The Trishula is a symbol of the empire and the irresistible force of transcendental reality.